Find below the spin-off papers written by SURE-Farm partners contributing to the literature on the resilience of the agricultural sector.

 European agriculture is facing increasing economic, environmental, institutional, and social challenges, from changes in demographic trends to the effects of climate change.
 In this context of high instability, the agricultural sector in Europe needs to improve its resilience and sustainability.
 Local assessments and strategies at the farming system level are needed, and this paper focuses on a hazelnut farming system in central Italy.
 For the assessment, a participatory approach was used, based on a stakeholder workshop.
 The results depicted a system with a strong economic and productive role, but which seems to overlook natural resources.
 This would suggest a relatively low environmental sustainability of the system, although the actual environmental impact of hazelnut farming is controversial.
 In terms of resilience, we assessed it by looking at the perceived level of three capacities: robustness, adaptability, and transformability.
 The results portrayed a highly robust system, but with relatively lower adaptability and transformability.
 Taking the farming system as the focal level was important to consider the role of different actors.
 While mechanisation has played a central role in enhancing past and present system resilience, future improvements can be achieved through collective strategies and system diversification, and by strengthening the local hazelnut value chain.

-Bertolozzi-Caredio, D., 2020.
+Bertolozzi-Caredio, D. et al., 2020.
 Key steps and dynamics of family farm succession in marginal extensive livestock farming.
 Journal of Rural Studies,76, 131-141.

 Succession trends in agriculture have been downward in many European regions, especially in the less favoured and mountainous areas of southern Europe.
 This article aims at understanding family farm succession dynamics in extensive livestock farming of two marginal areas in Spain.
 We approached the issue applying a qualitative methodology based on inductive content analysis of open interviews with 28 farmers and relatives.
 The evidence shows that family farm succession is a long-term and multidimensional process during which successors pass through three stages: potential succession, willingness to succeed and effective succession.
 The factors determining succession can be classed into four dimensions that affect the succession stages differently.
 Individual and familial dimensions are found to include the most influential factors shaping the potential successor, whereas the influence of familial factors drops in favour of the individual dimension at the willingness stage.
 The contextual and institutional dimensions mainly influence the willingness and effective succession stages.
 The scope of policies should be broadened beyond effective succession by enhancing the intention of willing successors to take over the business.